pnsaevik/effluent/docs/paper.md

 open-source ocean model ROMS [@Shchepetkin2005].

-There already exists multiple closed-source applications for modelling outfall dispersion, such as CORMIX [@Jirka2004], VISUAL PLUMES [@Frick2004] or VISJET [@Lee2003].
+There already exists multiple closed-source applications for modelling outfall dispersion, such as Cormix [@Jirka2004], Visual Plumes [@Frick2004] or Visjet [@Lee2003].
 A thorough comparison between these models has been done by Palomar et al. [@Palomar2012].
+The model equations in Cormix is based on interpolating between different asymptotic regimes, while Visual Plumes and Visjet use an entrainment hypothesis to model the expansion of the jet.
+Cormix and Visual Plumes use the Eulerian approach to derive and solve the model differential equations, while VisJet uses the Lagrangian approach where the computational grid follows the movement of the jet.

+For the development of `effluent`, it was important to choose an underlying model which was flexible and easy to extend to more complex scenarios, such as coupling with a regional ocean model.
+It was decided that the entrainment hypothesis approach and the Lagrangian solution method would be best suited, i.e., the Visjet model.

-Since `effluent` has the same theoretical foundation as VISJET, the capabilities of the two models are similar.
+Since `effluent` has the same theoretical foundation as Visjet, the capabilities of the two models are similar.
 The main difference is that `effluent` does not contain any internal visualization capabilities, and results must be visualized using external packages.
 On the other hand, `effluent` is easier to incorporate into a scripting environment